mrxkon/custom-wp-doctor/README.md

 ## Customized `wp doctor` command & checks for WPMU DEV Hosting.

-### Props to original contributors of [wp-cli/doctor-command](https://github.com/wp-cli/doctor-command) as some parts of the code have been used on the modified commands.
+### Props to all contributors of [wp-cli/doctor-command](https://github.com/wp-cli/doctor-command) as some parts of the code have been used on the modified commands.

 This was created to fill a "gap" that I felt existed for easier usage & to display as much information as possible in a more compact way when running only a `wp doctor` command instead of having to always run `wp doctor check --all --config=PATH`